gasman/wagtail/README.md

 ### Compatibility

+Wagtail supports:

-Wagtail supports Django 1.11.x and 2.0 on Python 3.4, 3.5 and 3.6.
-Supported database backends are PostgreSQL, MySQL and SQLite.
+* Django 1.11.x and 2.0
+* Python 3.4, 3.5 and 3.6
+* PostgreSQL, MySQL and SQLite as database backends

+Previous versions of Wagtail (1.13 and earlier) additionally supported Python 2.7.

 ---